Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Remove poisons, such as drain cleaner and nail polish remover.

-Keep medications in a secure area, not in the medicine cabinet.
+Keep medicines in a secure area, not in the medicine cabinet.

 Remove inside door locks so your loved one doesn’t get locked inside.

 Unplug toasters and other appliances when not in use.